Skip to main content

 TheRundown enforces two different limits per API key: data-point usage and requests per second.
 Metered responses include headers like X-Datapoints, X-Datapoints-Used, X-Datapoints-Remaining, X-Tier, and X-Rate-Limit.
 To stay efficient: use delta endpoints instead of repeated full snapshots, filter by market_ids and affiliate_ids, cache reference data, and use WebSocket on real-time tiers when you need live updates.
 When you get a 429, read Retry-After and the billing headers to determine whether you hit a short burst throttle or a usage cap.
 See Rate Limits and the Efficient Polling guide.

 Yes.
 WebSocket traffic does not increment the HTTP request counter, but snapshot payloads and pushed updates are still metered as data points.
+A game_stats frame costs one stats data point per changed team or player stat row; a zero-row completion marker or invalidation fallback costs one.
 Keep subscriptions narrow by filtering to the sports, markets, events, and sportsbooks you actually need.

 Yes.
 TheRundown provides a Model Context Protocol (MCP) server that lets AI assistants like Claude, Cursor, VS Code Copilot, and others search the API documentation directly.
 The MCP server is documentation-only: it helps your assistant find endpoints, parameters, market IDs, and examples, but live sports data still comes from your own API key calling the real API.
 See the MCP Server page for setup instructions and example prompts.